ecampbell/moodle-atto_wordimport/README.md

 ##Requirements
 * The Word files must be in .docx (Word 2007/2010) format.
-* The XSL PHP extension must be installed on the Moodle server to enable the Word file conversion
+* The XSL PHP extension must be installed on the Moodle server to enable the Word file conversion.